 On-going monitoring and investigations

-Throughout the year every Premiership Rugby Club is required to submit to the Salary Cap Manager within 28 days of signing full copies of all Contracts and arrangements for playing (employment) and non-playing (e.g. image rights) services.
-All documents relating to Loans and copies of any Contracts/written documents evidencing payments to Player Agents are provided.
-These submissions are reviewed on an on-going basis and the Salary Cap Manager has the ability to investigate any arrangement between a Player and a Club.
-Player interviews are carried out on a regular basis to support the management of the Salary Cap.
+Throughout the year every Premiership Rugby Club is required to submit to the Salary Cap Director within 14 days of signing full copies of all Contracts and arrangements for playing (employment) and non-playing (e.g. image rights) services.
+Items such a Player Sponsorship and Testimonial events need to be pre-approved by the Salary Cap Director.
+The Salary Cap Director has the ability to investigate at any time any arrangement between a Player (and/or their Connected Party) and a Club (and/or their Connected Party).
 There is also a formal whistle blowing policy.

 - Every year each Club must provide a Declaration (forecast) of its Salary Cap Spend for the coming year and a Certification of its actual Salary Cap Spend for the previous year.
 These are signed by the Club Chairperson, CEO, CFO, Director of Rugby and Club’s nominated Salary Cap Officer.

 - Every year each Player must provide a Declaration for the coming year of expected income and other relevant details, and also a Certification at the end of the year to confirm what they actual received.

 Each year a firm of independent auditors will carry out the Annual Audit on each Club in accordance with the Regulations.
 The audit results are presented to the Board of Premiership Rugby and shared with each Club.

 Each year the champion club will be given an extended audit (unless they were given an Extended Audit in the previous year in which case another club from the top 4 shall be selected).
 This is Extended Audit is more forensic and includes reviewing of emails and text/whatsapp messages of club officials, tax returns and bank statements of at least 50% of players, plus any additional action that the SCD considers appropriate.